myadarishireesha/myadarishireesha.github.io/_posts/2025-03-28-welcome-to-DV.markdown

 Understanding Crime Trends (2014 - 2024)

 Crime is a crucial factor in urban planning and public safety.
-This interactive platform provides a data-driven analysis of crime patterns in San Francisco, covering ten major crime categories from 2018 to 2025.
+This interactive platform provides a data-driven analysis of crime patterns in San Francisco, covering 10 major crime categories from 2014 to 2024.

+They are:Wepon Laws,Prostitution, Robbery, Burglary, Assault, Drunkenness, Drug/narcotic, Trespass, Larceny/theft, Vandalism, Vehicle theft, Stolen property.